 Ask beginning students to write a five-sentence paragraph in English, enter them into Google Translate for the Spanish version, and then instruct them to improve the translation in three different ways or to identify three new points of Spanish grammar or vocabulary they learned from the translation.
 Discuss the points in class to make sure everyone is on the same page, and if Google Translate gets something wrong and you catch the mistake, you validate its unreliability right in front of your students.

 The lesson plan Google Translate: Friend or Foe?
-[MEMBERS] offers you more teaching ideas that attempt to make the most of what Google Translate can offer the classroom.
+(Available inside our freebies section.) offers you more teaching ideas that attempt to make the most of what Google Translate can offer the classroom.

 So, there you have it.
 Like many other miracles of the tech world, Google Translate certainly can make life easier for some and harder for others.